Rotorsoft/eventually-monorepo/libs/eventually/README.md

 The truth is that many software systems fail because they become "unmaintainable black boxes" of accumulated "human decisions", where those responsible are long gone, or don't remember exactly why they made those decisions.
 We have tried to mitigate this by investing in "documentation" at many levels, but usually producing another large collection of stale documents a few people will actually read.

 Our goal is to provide a simple recipe for building general business applications grounded on well known methodologies, patterns, and tools.
-We are actually subscribing to ideas that started the DDD movement almost 20 years ago, but we think there is still room for improvement.
+We are subscribing to the ideas that started the DDD movement almost 20 years ago, but we are focusing on the issue of systematically organizing the development process.

 This is an attempt to find a more axiomatic approach to "transfer" (not translate) information from domain models into software projects.
 By following a few "technical conventions", we can show new engineers how to look at our software projects as a "reflection of business models" that any stakeholder can understand and explain.